Tiny TUFF STUFF™

 Swipe to View More

-A small rounded specimen of Tiny Tuff Stuff mountain hydrangea covered in pink lavender lacecap blooms in a landscape bed near a sidewalk "} A specimen of Tiny Tuff Stuff mountain hydrangea blooming in a large decorative container Closeup of the dainty lacecap baby blue flowers of Tiny Tuff Stuff mountain hydrangea A flower covered specimen of Tiny Tuff Stuff mountain hydrangea in a landscape Closeup of several blue lacecap blooms of Tiny Tuff Stuff mountain hydrangea YouTube video describing the plant shown on this page
+A small rounded specimen of Tiny Tuff Stuff mountain hydrangea covered in pink lavender lacecap blooms in a landscape bed near a sidewalk "} A specimen of Tiny Tuff Stuff mountain hydrangea blooming in a large decorative container Close-up of the dainty lacecap baby blue flowers of Tiny Tuff Stuff mountain hydrangea A flower covered specimen of Tiny Tuff Stuff mountain hydrangea in a landscape Close-up of several blue lacecap blooms of Tiny Tuff Stuff mountain hydrangea YouTube video describing the plant shown on this page

 • Improved hardiness